A Power Method for Computing Singular Value Decomposition: Application results

-\paragraph{MNIST data.} This dataset which consists of $60,000$ training images and $10,000$ test images, \cite{LeCun-al-1998}.
-Each image of size $28\times 28$ is an observation, a vector of order $784$.
+\paragraph{MNIST data} This dataset consists of $60,000$ training images and $10,000$ test images, \cite{LeCun-al-1998}.
+Each image of size $28\times 28$ is a sample, a vector of order $784$.
 The entries of this vector are pixels which values are from the set $\{0, 1, \ldots, 255\}$.
 The behavior of the singular values and the cumulative sum of the reconstruction percentage rate of the training images data are show in Figure \ref{fig-mnist-svd}.
 The last $72$ singular values are zero.
 The total information captured by the $50$, $100$ or $256$ first largest singular values are $45.41\%$, $60.45\%$ and $82.63\%$, respectively. \begin{small}

 \end{small}